Sharmadivyaa/To-Do-List/README.md

             print("Your To-Do List:")
             for i, task in enumerate(tasks, start=1):
                 print(f"{i}. {task.strip()}")

-# Function to add a task to the To-Do list
 def add_task():
     task = input("Enter the task to add: ")
     with open("todo.txt", "a") as file: